mregydev/Vue-Challenge/README.md

 > **Answer**
 >
-> - **BFF** ( done with Nuxt ) is used mainly as a bridge between the frontend and main BE endpoints.
-It is useful for things like handling multiple API calls (as server-to-server is faster than client-to-server) and can also be used for simple CRUD operations .
-Also useful for hiding senstive data like API keys , tokens and secrets.
-However, it cannot be used for complex logic and scaling, which is the most usual case.
-In our case, BFF made with Nuxt can be a good solution for having simple logic.
+> - **BFF** (implemented with Nuxt server routes) is mainly used as a bridge between the frontend and the main backend endpoints.
+It's useful for aggregating multiple API calls, shaping responses to match frontend needs, and hiding sensitive data such as API keys, tokens, and secrets.
+It can also handle simple CRUD operations and light orchestration logic.
->
-> - **SSG** is not the best fit here.
-We can use SSG when the user gallery is static and not affected by user interactions, which is not our case—it is expected that these images come from user interaction.
->
+  However, a BFF layer is generally not ideal for heavy vertical scaling or complex domain logic.
+As traffic and business rules grow, this logic should live in a dedicated backend service designed for scalability and maintainability.
+In our case, since the logic is simple and the API acts mostly as a thin proxy, using a Nuxt-based BFF is a reasonable first iteration.
+> - **SSG** (Static Site Generation) is not the best fit here because it works best for content that does not require frequent updates.
+If the gallery data is dynamic or frequently updated by users, SSG would struggle with data freshness unless we introduce revalidation or rebuild strategies.
+Therefore, it's less suitable when fresh, user-driven data is required.
 > - To improve our API calls, we can add caching and also use better approaches that can improve our API call time by requesting only the required fields—for example, by using GraphQL.
 > - We should add correct DTOs that represent communication objects between client and server.
 (Not implemented in my solution.)